kubernetes/website/content/en/docs/reference/config-api/kubeadm-config.v1beta3.md

 </td>
 <td>
    <p><code>localAPIEndpoint</code> represents the endpoint of the API server instance that's deployed on this
-control plane node.
+control plane.
 In HA setups, this differs from <code>ClusterConfiguration.controlPlaneEndpoint</code>
 in the sense that <code>controlPlaneEndpoint</code> is the global endpoint for the cluster, which then load-balances the requests to each individual API server.
 This configuration object lets you customize what IP/DNS name and port the local API server